Alfresco/acs-packaging/docs/query-accelerator.md

 * When aspects are used, the denormalized table will contain only the nodes that have at least one of the aspect. it is for this reason that a query checking for the absence of an aspect will not use the query accelerator and will be performed by the standard engine.
+* Auditable properties (namely: cm:creator, cm:created, cm:modifier, cm:modified and cm:accessed) defined in the configuration
+  will be ignored.
+Data of this nature is always available and there is no need to store it on the corresponding denormalised table.

 ### Query set configuration examples